 ALPS Distributors, Inc., located at 1290 Broadway, Suite 1100, Denver, CO 80203, serves as the Fund's principal underwriter and acts as the Distributor of the Fund's Shares on a best efforts basis, subject to various conditions.
-The Fund's Shares are offered for sale through the Distributor at NAV plus the applicable sales load.
+The Fund's Shares are offered for sale through the Distributor at NAV.
 The Distributor also may enter into broker-dealer selling agreements with other broker dealers for the sale and distribution of the Fund's Shares.